klaviyo/klaviyo-android-sdk/README.md

 ## Profile Identification
 The SDK provides methods to identify profiles via the [Create Client Profile API](https://developers.klaviyo.com/en/reference/create_client_profile).
+A profile can be identified by any combination of the following:

+- External ID: A unique identifier used by customers to associate Klaviyo profiles with profiles in an external system, such as a point-of-sale system.
+Format varies based on the external system.
+- Individual's email address
+- Individual's phone number in [E.164 format](https://help.klaviyo.com/hc/en-us/articles/360046055671#h_01HE5ZYJEAHZKY6WZW7BAD36BG)

-All profile identifiers (email, phone, external ID, anonymous ID) are persisted to local storage so that the SDK can keep track of the current profile.
+Identifiers are persisted to local storage so that the SDK can keep track of the current profile.

-Klaviyo SDK does not validate email address or phone number inputs locally, see [documentation](https://help.klaviyo.com/hc/en-us/articles/360046055671-Accepted-phone-number-formats-for-SMS-in-Klaviyo) on proper phone number formatting to avoid validation issues.
+[documentation](https://help.klaviyo.com/hc/en-us/articles/360046055671-Accepted-phone-number-formats-for-SMS-in-Klaviyo)

-Profile attributes can be set all at once:
+Profile identifiers and other attributes can be set all at once as a `map`:

 ```kotlin
 val profile = Profile(